For-Hives/ForVoyez/README.md

 	"caption": "Witness the enchanting beauty of a serene sunset over the calm ocean waves, as the vibrant colors paint the sky and the gentle breeze carries the salty scent of the sea."
 }
 ```

+## Environment Variables

+To run the ForVoyez project, you need to set up the environment variables in a `.env` file.
+You must follow the `.env.example` file to define the required variables.
+Make sure to replace the placeholders with your actual values for each environment variable.

 ## Support